AbhijeetSharma1/AbhijeetSharma1/README.md

 ### Hi there! 👋

-I'm Abhijeet.
-MERN Stack developer  .
+I'm Abhijeet. java / MERN Stack developer  .
 In my spare time I do open-sourcing _(normally it is about 1-2 hours in the morning before the work)_.
 Most of my open-source projects below 👇🏻 are focused on one thing -  **to help people learn** 📚.
 You may use these projects to learn about _algorithms in JavaScript_ and get prepared for _technical interviews_.
 I also write [articles](https://www.linkedin.com/in/abhijeetsharma1/) about life, web-development and machine learning.

 ### Getting in touch